MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/bitstransfer/Set-BitsTransfer.md

 - 1: Generates an event when all files in the job have been transferred.
 - 2: Generates an event when an error occurs.
-- 3: Generates an event when all files have completed transfer or when an error occurs.
 - 4: Disables notifications.

-The default value is 3.
+The default value is 1|2.

 ```yaml
 Type: NotifyFlagValue